 When it comes to the release of your Apps on Android and iOS platforms, are you aware about its built-in platform security?

-Currently, both the Android & iOS platforms are having their own techniques to identify the malware apps, protecting the apps data and releasing security patches.
-In Android, recently it started using ‘google play protect’ to scan the apps in the mobile devices, and also from every OS update, its releasing the new libraries and options for developers to secure their mobile apps such as network configuration options from Android nougat.
+Currently, both the Android & iOS platforms are having their own techniques to identify the malware apps, in protecting the apps data, and on releasing security patches.
+In Android, recently ‘google play protect’ has been started to use for scanning the apps in mobile devices, and also from every OS update, its releasing the new libraries and options for developers to secure their mobile apps such as network configuration options from Android nougat.

 For iOS, Apple is always strict right from the time of releasing the apps in app store till the time of updating its OS on each update.
-Both platforms have their issues, and it confirms that, you can't trust their platform security to protect your application.
+Both platforms have their issues, and it confirms that, you can't trust their platform security alone to protect your applications.

 Are you following secure code review?

 Best way to secure your application is to implement security from development phase itself.
 Developers are moving to agile, devops, and waterfall models for rapid release, which results in more security issues in the application.
 With these software development practices, security testing is executed quickly and has given less time to security testers for performing security testing.